 Disability and Diversity studies as a professional basis for diversity-aware education and training in medicine .
 Dungs et al. GMS J Med Educ 2020; 37(2)

-People with disabilities who have negative experiences in the health care system, such as lack of sensitivity, disrespect and devaluation, often choose to not seek professional medical care.
-An inability to distinguish symptoms from the disability or other diseases, a limited knowledge of the disabled person’s life and communication problems results in suboptimal patient-doctor relationships and treatment plans.
+People with disabilities who have negative experiences in the health care system, such as lack of sensitivity, disrespect, and devaluation, often choose to not seek professional medical care.
+An inability to distinguish symptoms from the disability or other diseases, limited knowledge of the disabled person’s life, and communication problems result in suboptimal patient-doctor relationships and treatment plans.

 - Contextual and conceptual framework for disabilities

 - Professionalism and patient-centered care